natterstefan/react-component-catalog/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Please submit all PRs to the `master` branch unless they are specific to current release.
+Please submit all PRs to the `master` branch unless they are specific to the current current release.
 -->

 # Issue